rahulagarwal/androidto-alertspusher/README.md

 Replace ACCOUNT and PASSWORD with the relevant information.
 Copy everything in the response following Auth= to get your AUTH_TOKEN value.

 ## Usage
+To setup the database and sync the models:

+    python manage.py syncdb

 To run the django development server:

     python manage.py runserver